2023–24 Quinnipiac Bobcats men's ice hockey season: Season

 The favorites for the national championship began by assaulting Duplessis with 15 shots in the first but the Bobcat netminder turned aside every attempt.
 Quillan converted on Quinnipiac's second power play of the game early in the second and was followed soon thereafter by Iivari Räsänen for a 2-goal lead.
 Unfortunately, Czerneckianair took a penalty after the ensuing faceoff and it only took BC 9 seconds to cut the lead in half.
-A second goal from the Eagles tied the game but Quinnipiac wasn't done and the two exchanged goals to finish the period tied at three apiece.
+A second goal from the Eagles tied the game but Quinnipiac was nt done and the two exchanged goals to finish the period tied at three apiece.
 Quillan's second power play marker of the game gave Quinnipiac their third lead of the night just 16 seconds into the third and the team did everything it could to hold onto their advantage.
 The oppressive Bobcat defense held BC at bay and hardly allowed them a shot on goal for the rest of the period.
 As the clock ticked away it appeared that the Bobcats might be able to pull off the upset but, with under 5 minutes to play, a lapse on defense allowed an open Eagle to get a shot from the high slot and it beat a visibly disappointed Duplessis stick-side.
 Both sides tried to find the winning goal in the final few minutes but overtime was once more required.
 Both sides got a few chances early but, just past the 3-minute mark, a shot from the point squibbed in on the Bobcat goal.
-Duplessis made the save but wasn't able to freeze the puck and lost his balance.
+Duplessis made the save but was unable to freeze the puck and lost his balance.
 He fell backwards, leaving the rubber sitting in the blue paint.
-Tellier was the first on the puck and tried to sweep it out of danger, however, he wasn't hard on the clearing attempt and the puck landed right on the stick of a BC forward who popped it into the goal before Duplessis got back in position.
+Tellier was the first on the puck and tried to sweep it out of danger, however, he was not hard on the clearing attempt and the puck landed right on the stick of a BC forward who popped it into the goal before Duplessis got back in position.